 Clean off any epoxy along the sides of the ferrule, as it will obstruct interfacing with the coupler.

 Polish the convex end of the ferrule using a LC fiber optic polishing disc (FOPD) on aluminum oxide polishing sheets on the polishing pad (Fig. 1b).
-Make circular rotation patterns and polish on four grades in the following order: 5, 3, 1 0.3 µm grit.
+Make circular rotation patterns and polish on four decreasing grades in the following order: 5, 3, 1 0.3 µm grit.

 Cut the fiber optic at the flat end to the appropriate length such that it targets the region of interest.
 The length can be determined using the stereotaxic atlas.

+Test the implant by connecting it to the laser via the coupler cord described below.
+The polished end of the implant is inserted into sleeve of the coupler and should make direct contact with the opposing ferrule.
+The implant should be able to maintain constant light output, measured at the tip of the implant fiber.
+A bad implant will have a weak focal point near the tip of the fiber optic, whereas a good implant will transmit a smooth concentric circle of light that with output powers to 10 mW.

 Store the finished implants (Fig. 1c) in foam until use.